wordswords/dotfiles/README.md

 3. git must be installed and setup with ssh for github.
 4. shellcheck must be installed for Bash linting.
 5. python3 and pip3 must be installed.
-6. For shell formatting shfmt should be installed.
+6. For grammar checking Java 8 should be installed.

 As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of node and yarn.